lazymaniac/codecompanion-reasoning.nvim/README.md

   - Auto-loads context from `.codecompanion/project-knowledge.md` into new chats.
   - `initialize_project_knowledge`: saves a comprehensive knowledge file provided by the model.
   - `project_knowledge`: proposes changelog entries and updates the knowledge file with user approval.
-  - Auto-prompts to initialize when missing, and auto-submits the prompt to start immediately.
 - **Session Management**:
   - Auto-save sessions, browse history, restore last session, and project-scoped views.
   - Title generation on first message and periodic refresh (configurable).